aaroksh-chauhan/hypothesis-testing-t-f-statistic/README.md

   - **F-test:** to compare variances between samples

 ## Results
-The t-test rejected the null hypothesis (p < 0.05), indicating no significant difference in mean SST between the two groups.
-Whereas for a single group , the t-test accepted the null hypothesis (p < 0.05) .
+The t-test rejected the null hypothesis (p > 0.05), indicating no significant difference in mean SST between the two groups.
+Whereas for a single group , the t-test accepted the null hypothesis (p > 0.05) .
+For f-test , p < 0.05 indicating that the variances of the two samples are significantly different

 ## Skills Demonstrated
 - Statistical hypothesis testing